Full Motion Flight Simulator

 Control loading or force feedback is the feeling of resistance in the flight controls when they are moved from their neutral position.

-The controls in our full motion flight simulator are dynamic, meaning the control forces change with different flight conditions rather than having a constant fixed force.
-This computer controlled feel delivers a much more realistic flying experience than passive control loading in other sims and connects you with what the aircraft is doing.
+The control forces in our full motion flight simulator are dynamic, meaning they change with different flight conditions rather than having a constant fixed force.
+This computer controlled feel delivers a much more realistic flying experience than passive control loading in "experience simulators" and connects you with what the aircraft is doing.

 Because it's computer controlled, we can tune the control feel to exactly match that of the real aircraft, which also allows the flight controls to move realistically according to input from the autopilot.